ORDER YOUR BIRTH CERTIFICATE ONLINE

 After you have completed the application, you simply need to print it out and mail it to an Illinois vital records office.

-The birth certificate long, is an authorized copy of the original record, with the embossed Seal of Illinois. this certificate will be accepted by all state and federal agencies to proof birth and U.S. citizenship.
-The birth certificate long can be used to apply for a passport, get a social security number, travel, obtain a driver’s license, register for school or sports programs and more.
-Illinois has birth certificates available from 1916 onwards.
+The long form birth certificate can therefore be used to apply for a passport, get a social security number, travel, obtain a driver’s license, register for school or sports programs and more.
+Illinois has birth certificate records available from 1916 onwards.

 Getting your Illinois birth certificate has become easier thanks to the online application.
 There are a few steps each applicant must follow.
 After you have filled out the application, the next step is to print the form and sign it.